jpaulpoliquit/smart-select/README.md

 Smart Select serves as a **proof of concept**: Can structural awareness coexist with universal muscle memory?

 Text has evolved from flat files to structured documents, but shortcuts remain unchanged.
-The future lies not in replacing universality, but extending it.
-This should become a standard across modern editors—not just Obsidian or Notion, but everywhere users work with structured content.

 This plugin explores whether progressive text selection can enhance productivity while respecting established interface conventions, pointing toward a future where commands evolve alongside the documents they operate on.